-What is a LISN?
+What is an LISN?

-NovaStar’s Calibration laboratory can now test and calibrate LISN technology with the addition of a LISN Test Chamber, also known as a Faraday cage (named after the English scientist who invented them in 1836).
-An 8’ x 8’ room inside the chamber is where technicians run tests in an electronically isolated environment.

-NovaStar technicians can provide transmission, reflectance and impedance data for LISN’s from 5Hz to 3GHz.
+Because LISN testing is so complex and precise, it’s important that devices are correctly calibrated.
+NovaStar’s Calibration laboratory can now test and calibrate various LISN technology with the addition of an LISN Test Chamber, also known as a Faraday cage (named after the English scientist who invented them in 1836).
+Our technicians run tests in an electronically isolated environment inside an 8’ x 8’ room within the chamber to provide transmission, reflectance and impedance data for LISN’s from 5Hz to 3GHz.

 The results of the calibrations are in accordance with CISPR25:2008 specifications and performed using ANSI C63.4-2014 methods.

 So if your lab requires calibration of your LISN’s, NovaStar Calibration now provides this service.
 Instruments can be shipped to NovaStar or picked-up and delivered for free in southern Michigan and northern Ohio.
 NovaStar provides a one week turn around to assure your LISN works accurately and is back in service quickly.